-The gas valve on the EL280DF unit will be equipped with a gas control switch.
+The gas valve on the ML180DF unit is equipped with a gas control switch.
 Use only your hand to move the switch.
 Never use tools.
 If the switch will not turn or if the control switch will not move by hand, do not try to repair it.